 Source: Author, based on Heinrich et al. 2015, p.
 47 and Kalantar-zadeh 2013, p.
 37.

-This summary shows some important examples that can be used to generate an electrical signal represented by a voltage, or a current based on non-electrical measurands.
-When an electrical signal is present this is a very suitable form for the further processing of the signal.
-For the conversion of electrical signals into other electrical signals, there are also connections between multiple electrical measurands (Heinrich et al., 2015, p.
+This summary shows some important examples that can be used to generate an electrical signal represented by a voltage or a current based on non-electrical measurands.
+An electrical signal is a very suitable form for further processing.
+There are also connections between multiple electrical quantities that can be used for the conversion of electrical measurands into other electrical signals (Heinrich et al., 2015, p.
 48).
-Examples of important connections between electrical and other electrical quantities are summarized in the figure 2.4.
+Examples of important connections between multiple electrical quantities are summarized in Figure 2.4.

-Figure 2.4: Examples for physical effects that connect electrical and other electrical measurands.
+Figure 2.4: Examples for physical effects that connect multiple electrical measurands.